Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime: The charged Dirac oscillator in a rotating frame in the -dimensional Bonnor-Melvin-Lambda spacetime

 or better (compacting the two equations into just one)

 where we define

-being $u=\pm 1$ a parameter (``spinorial parameter'') which describes the two components of the spinor: $u=+1$ is for the upper component ($\psi^+_{Ms}=\psi^{upper}_{Ms}$=``$\psi^{particle}_{Ms}$'') and $u=-1$ is for the lower component ($\psi^-_{Ms}=\psi^{lower}_{Ms}$=``$\psi^{antiparticle}_{Ms}$''), respectively.
+being $u=\pm 1$ a parameter (``spinorial parameter'') which describes/labels the two components of the spinor: $u=+1$ is for the upper component ($\psi^+_{Ms}=\psi^{upper}_{Ms}$=``$\psi^{particle}_{Ms}$'') and $u=-1$ is for the lower component ($\psi^-_{Ms}=\psi^{lower}_{Ms}$=``$\psi^{antiparticle}_{Ms}$''), respectively (in the nonrelativistic limit of the DO, this parameter will describe the two components of the Pauli spinor, where $u=+1$ is for a particle with spin up and $u=-1$ is for a particle with spin down.
+See Appendix \ref{sec6}).
 In particular, the Eq. \eqref{dirac9} is similar to that of Refs. \cite{Villalba1,Villalba2}.
 Indeed, for $\sigma=1$, $\Lambda=1/2$, and $\Omega=0$, we obtain the equation for the DO with and without electric charge in the $(2+1)$-dimensional Minkowski spacetime \cite{Villalba1,Villalba2}.
 In this way, our solutions will also be obtained/analyzed for both $Ms>0$ and $Ms<0$, in which each case depends on the values of $M$ and $s$, that is, depending on the values of $M$ and $s$ (or how they are combined), we have two possible configurations for $Ms>0$ as well as two for $Ms<0$.
 In summary, we have

 where $Ms>0$ can be ``interpreted'' as a fermion/DO with both positive angular momentum and spin, or with both negative angular momentum and spin, while $Ms<0$ can be ``interpreted'' as a fermion/DO with positive angular momentum and negative spin, or with negative angular momentum and positive spin, respectively.